-I am starting to go for walks around my neighbourhood and life feels really normal.
-I am still using an icepack as it gives my security and I still have a bit of swelling.
+I am starting to go for walks around my neighborhood and life feels really normal.
+The little towel gives me security as I still have a bit of swelling.

-I have met with Dr Ashley and everything is looking great, the stitches are dissolving and he is really happy with the healing process and so am I.
+I have met with Dr Dash and everything is looking great, the stitches are dissolving and he is really happy with the healing process and so am I.

-I am wearing tights and boots with a little heal today as well which was such a great feeling, I have just been wearing loose pants, trackies and runners for the last two weeks.
+I am wearing tights and boots with a little heel today as well which was such a great feeling.

 I went back into the clinic as I thought I still had stitches that hadn’t dissolved.

-I feel so comfortable in and undies and pants which I previously didn’t as my labia would always rub depending on what I was wearing, and when exercising.
+It is so comfortable in undies and pants, previously didn’t as my labia would always rub depending on what I was wearing, and also when exercising.

 I feel like a whole new woman who can achieve anything, it’s crazy to say after a simple procedure but this was truly life-changing.

-I had my final check-up with Dr Ashley and I got the all-clear to have sex again, I was super excited but also extremely nervous.
+I had my final check-up with Dr Dash and I got the all-clear to have sex again, I was super excited but also extremely nervous.